LouisDesdoigts/dLux/docs/tutorials/howtos/dLux_objects.md

 - `'transmission'`
 - `'angles'`

-Lets look at this in practice.
+Let's look at this in practice.

 **NOTE**